ahmadrmirzaei/Radix4-Recoder/README.md

 # Radix4-Recoder
-Here I Designed a radix 4 serial recoder. we use recoders in multipliers.
+Here I designed 2 radix 4 recoders. one of them is serial and the other one is parallel. we use recoders in multipliers.